 In this chapter different quality metrics were explored, including TSS

-enrichment and FRiP, finding both correlating well with the overall differences in sample quality from the ATAC-seq libraries used as an examplar in the present chapter.
-Importantly, TSS and FRiP showed to be independent of sequencing depth, and therefore can be applied in low depth sequenced samples when performing optimisation or preliminary QC before increasing the coverage, as also recently shown in other studies (Corces2017).
-Similarly to TSS, FRiP proved to be informative to evaluate signal-to-noise ratios; however it relies on peak calling and thus more likely to be biased.
-In this line, enrichment of ATAC signal across Ensembl annotated TSS is now recommended by ENCODE as the preferred means of assessing overall sample quality, and was implemented as the metric to evaluate signal-to-noise in our pipeline.
+enrichment and FRiP.
+Both correlated well with the overall differences in sample quality from the ATAC-seq libraries used as an exemplar here.
+Importantly, TSS and FRiP were shown to be independent of sequencing depth, and therefore can be applied in low depth sequenced samples when performing optimisation or preliminary QC before increasing the coverage, as also recently shown in other studies (Corces2017).
+Similarly to TSS, FRiP proved to be informative in evaluating signal-to-noise ratios; however it relies on peak calling and thus is more likely to be biased.
+In agreement with these findings, enrichment of ATAC signal across Ensembl annotated TSS is now recommended by ENCODE as the preferred means of assessing overall sample quality, and was implemented as the metric to evaluate signal-to-noise in our pipeline.

 The variability in quality of the ATAC-seq and Fast-ATAC libraries was also addressed at the peak calling level in this chapter, with the implementation of a peak filtering strategy that for each particular sample could identify good quality and reproducible peaks using IDR analysis between pseudoreplicates.
-This approach demonstrated to allowing to reduce repetitive and non meaningful regions that could be confounder for downstream analysis.
-In terms of sequencing depth, analysis in this chapter showed 20 to 25 million reads after filtering to be the required minimum sufficient to identify an appropriate proportion of accessible regions (peaks) as well as to obtain meaningful results regarding the peak filtering based on the pseudoreplicates IDR analysis.
+This approach was demonstrated to reduce repetitive and non-meaningful regions that could be confounders for downstream analysis.
+In terms of sequencing depth, analysis in this chapter showed 20 to 25 million reads after filtering to be the required minimum sufficient to identify an appropriate proportion of accessible regions (peaks) as well as to obtain meaningful results in the peak filtering based on pseudoreplicate IDR analysis.
 These observations have also been confirmed by Qu et al.,, where IDR analysis used to evaluate consistency across replicates but not implemented for peak filtering.

-Establishment of appropriate measurements for post-sequencing library QC allowed to formally test the effect of transposition times, one of the most critical variables in ATAC that can be cell type specific, beyond the conditions from Buenrostro’s publication.
-At the start of the project transposition for 40 min appeared as the most appropriate for all the cell types according to pre- sequencing library QC (tapestation).
-Assessment of three different transposition times in the ATAC-seq protocol showed heterogenous impact on the ratio of NFF/NBF and overall no major impact on signal-to noise ratios.
-The release of the improved Fast-ATAC protocol manifested some of the limitations identified by the ATAC-seq data generated within our group.
-The limitations of this first protocol.
-Fast-ATAC significantly reduced the percentage MT reads in all four cell types of interest for this project.
-In contrast, the improvement of signal-to-noise for hematopoietic cells claimed by the Fast-ATAC could not be was not evident.
+Establishment of appropriate measurements for post-sequencing library QC allowed formal testing of the effect of transposition times, one of the most critical variables in ATAC that can be cell type specific beyond the conditions from Buenrostro’s publication.
+At the start of the project transposition for 40 min appeared to be the most appropriate for all cell types according to pre- sequencing library QC (tapestation).
+Assessment of three different transposition times in the ATAC-seq protocol showed heterogeneous impact on the ratio of NFF/NBF and overall no major impact on signal-to noise ratios.
+The use of the improved Fast-ATAC protocol addressed some of the limitations identified by the ATAC-seq data generated within our group.
+Specifically, it significantly reduced the percentage of MT reads in all four cell types of interest for this thesis.
+In contrast, the improvement of signal-to-noise for haematopoietic cells claimed by the Fast-ATAC paper was not evident.
 In fact, Corces et al., only showed improved TSS by Fast-ATAC.
-The publication of Omni-ATAC where a comprehensive comparison of the three ATAC protocols was performed across a large number of cell types demonstrated that Fast-ATAC
+The publication of Omni-ATAC and a comprehensive comparison of the three ATAC protocols across a large number of cell types demonstrated that Fast-ATAC

-did not improve TSS fol-enrichment when compared to ATAC-seq in some of the hematopoietic cells, for example CD19+ cells, consistently with this data.
+did not improve TSS fold-enrichment when compared to ATAC-seq in some of the hematopoietic cells, for example CD19+ cells, consistent with this data.

 The challenges of performing differential chromatin accessibility analysis